App Volumes architecture

 Storage design considerations

 The enterprise software delivery solution will govern the storage requirements of the App Volumes MSI packages.
-As an example, WS1 UEM product documentation describes the Software Distribution of Win32 Applications use of File Storage a repository to store and distribute Win32 apps and the App Volumes package is an MSI file that can be used for distribution to target physical Windows endpoints.
+As an example, Workspace ONE UEM product documentation describes the Software Distribution of Win32 Applications use of File Storage a repository to store and distribute Win32 apps and the App Volumes package is an MSI file that can be used for distribution to target physical Windows endpoints.

 Packages